ndeadly/MissionControl/README.md

 IPS patches to the `bluetooth` module are provided to (re)enable the passing of abitrary pincodes when Bluetooth legacy pairing is used (Nintendo hardcodes a value of `'0000'`, ignoring IPC arguments).
 This enables Wii(U) devices to be paired with the console.

 ### Building from source
-First, clone the repository to your local machine
+First, clone the repository to your local machine and switch to the newly cloned directory
 ```
 git clone --recurse-submodules https://github.com/ndeadly/MissionControl.git
+cd MissionControl
 ```

 MissionControl uses a custom fork of `libnx` that adds Bluetooth service wrappers and type definitions.
 This needs to be built and installed first